amereghe/MatLabTools/README.md

 * Official MathWorks docs about [input parser](https://it.mathworks.com/help/matlab/ref/inputparser.html "input parser") (advanced);

 ## Startup
-* MatLab automatically runs the file named "startup.m" if it is saved in a know folder in the path, e.g. C:/Users/enrico.felcini/Documents/MATLAB.
+* MatLab automatically runs the file named [startup.m](https://it.mathworks.com/help/matlab/ref/startup.html)  if it is saved in a known folder in the path, e.g. C:/Users/enrico.felcini/Documents/MATLAB.
 This file can be used to set physical constants (e.g. speed of light), standard plot parameters and run specific scripts (e.g. pathdef.m that contains the path definition of the user's folders).